webforj/webforj-documentation/docs/components/checkbox.md

 ## Text and Positioning

-Check boxes can utilize the <JavadocLink type="engine" location="org/dwcj/component/AbstractOptionInput" code='true' suffix='#setText(java.lang.String)'>setText(String text)</JavadocLink> method, which will be positioned near the check box according to the built-in <JavadocLink type="engine" location="org/dwcj/component/TextPosition" code='true' suffix=''>Position</JavadocLink>.
+Check boxes can utilize the <JavadocLink type="foundation" location="com/webforj/component/AbstractOptionInput" code='true' suffix='#setText(java.lang.String)'>setText(String text)</JavadocLink> method, which will be positioned near the check box according to the built-in <JavadocLink type="foundation" location="com/webforj/component/TextPosition" code='true' suffix=''>Position</JavadocLink>.

 Checkboxes have built-in functionality to set text to be displayed either to the right or left of the box.
 By default, the text will be displayed to the right of the component.
-Positioning of the text is supported by use of the  <JavadocLink type="engine" location="org/dwcj/component/TextPosition" code='true' suffix=''>Position</JavadocLink> enum.
+Positioning of the text is supported by use of the  <JavadocLink type="foundation" location="com/webforj/component/TextPosition" code='true' suffix=''>Position</JavadocLink> enum.
 Show below are the two settings: <br/>

 <ComponentDemo
 path='https://demo.webforj.com/webapp/controlsamples?class=componentdemos.checkboxdemos.CheckboxHorizontalText'